 Vision & Values

-We encourage pupils to strive to achieve and to keep their minds and bodies healthy.
-Through this standard we foster confidence, delight and discipline in seeking knowledge, truth and understanding and the skills needed to shape life well.
-We nurture hope and belief in oneself and one’s abilities and promote respect for every member of the school and the wider community.
+We encourage our pupils to strive for excellence and maintain healthy minds and bodies.
+Through this standard, we foster confidence, a love of learning, and the skills needed to shape their lives well.
+We nurture hope and belief in each individual's abilities, and promote respect for every member of our school community and the wider world.

-We cultivate growth through wisdom and a commitment to learning.
-We embrace opportunities and show kindness and humanity to those in our community.
-We promote dignity for all.
-We seek to embed academic habits and skills, emotional intelligence and creativity across the whole range of school subjects.
-We embrace opportunities in order to build confidence.
+We cultivate growth through a commitment to wisdom and continuous learning.
+We embrace opportunities to show kindness and humanity, and we promote the dignity of all.
+We seek to embed academic habits, emotional intelligence, and creativity across the curriculum, empowering our pupils to build confidence and reach their full potential.

-Pupils achieve success through resilience, courage and the relationships they have built.
-Success is realized when pupils are able to cope wisely with things and people going wrong and forgiveness, truth and reconciliation are possible.
-Success is cemented through a recognition that we are inextricably involved with others and we are each called to build positive relationships in order to contribute responsibly to the community and to make others proud.
+Our pupils achieve success through resilience, courage, and the positive relationships they have built.
+Success is realised when they are able to cope wisely with challenges, and when forgiveness, truth, and reconciliation are possible.
+Ultimately, success is cemented through a recognition that we are all interconnected, and that each individual is called to build constructive relationships and contribute responsibly to our community.

 Learning Habits

-These habits are practiced both in lessons through classroom activities and through our assembly and tutor programme as well as the wide range of opportunities offered by the school.
-These habits encourage all students to be:
+These habits are woven into all aspects of school life, from classroom activities to our assembly and tutor programmes, as well as the wide range of opportunities offered to our pupils

 Believe in a healthy mind and body.